ryuusama09/encache/README.md

 3. LRU -> Least recently used keys are evicted first.
 4. Random Eviction -> Randomly Evicts the keys.
 5. No Eviction -> Does not evict any keys if the cache memory limit is being exceeded.
+6. LFU -> Evicts the least frequently used keys.

 ```js
 store.setPolicy('FIFO')